mikaelmoutakis/apotekstider/README.md

 Some of the pharmacy websites will not load unless you explicitly accept or reject requests for location.

 Go to preferences and "Privacy & Security".
 Under the section for "Permissions", press the settings button for "Location".
 Mark the checkbox for "block new requests asking to access your location".

+## Create a settings file
+Create a text file called ".secrets" in the same folder as this README document.
+The content should look like this:

+    [mapquest]
+    key = <your api key here>

 ## Usage